laserpants/elm-burrito-update/README.md

 ## Appetizer

-To get a flavor of what this library is all about, the following code snippets are from the [Facepalm example](#a-complete-application-example).
+To get a flavor of what this library is all about, the following code snippets are from the [example single-page application](#a-complete-application-example).
 At this point, it may not be so clear, but keep reading&hellip;

 ```elm